PrajwalSingh-git/library-management-system/README.md

    cd library-management-system
    ```

-2. **Set Up the MySQL Database**
+2. **Set Up MySQL Database**

    * Create a database named `library_db`.
-   * Import the provided SQL schema (`schema.sql`) to initialize the required tables.
+   * Import the `schema.sql` file to initialize required tables.

-3. **Configure Database Connection**
+3. **Configure Database Credentials**

-   * Open the `DatabaseConnection` class.
+   * Open the `DatabaseConnection` Java class.
-   * Update the MySQL username, password, and `DB_URL` as per your system configuration.
+   * Update the `DB_URL`, `username`, and `password` with your MySQL details.

 4. **Run the Application**

    * Compile and run the main Java class (e.g., `Main.java`).
-   * Log in using default credentials or create new users via the Admin panel.
+   * Log in with default or registered credentials.

 ---

-## 🤝 Contributing
+## 🤝 Contribution Guidelines

-We welcome contributions!
-If you'd like to enhance features or fix bugs, feel free to open an issue or submit a pull request.
+Contributions are welcome! 🚀
+To contribute:

+* Fork this repository.
+* Create a feature branch.
+* Commit your changes.
+* Open a Pull Request with a brief description.

+You can also open [issues](https://github.com/PrajwalSingh-git/library-management-system/issues) for bugs or enhancement ideas.

 ---

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it with attribution.

 ---

+Let me know if you'd like a **presentation version**, **poster**, or **report format** of this content!